MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/web-pubsub-readme.md

 ms.service: webpubsub
 ---

-# Azure Web PubSub service client library for JavaScript - Version 1.0.0-beta.4
+# Azure Web PubSub service client library for JavaScript - version 1.0.0-beta.4

 [Azure Web PubSub service](https://aka.ms/awps/doc) is an Azure-managed service that helps developers easily build web applications with real-time features and publish-subscribe pattern.
 Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients can use Azure Web PubSub service.
 Traditional real-time features that often require polling from server or submitting HTTP requests can also use Azure Web PubSub service.